vihaan211005/library-management-system/README.md

 *   User Roles and Permissions:
     *   Students: Can borrow up to 3 books at a time, maximum borrowing period of 15 days, and fines of 10 rupees per day for overdue books.
     *   Faculty: Can borrow up to 5 books at a time, maximum borrowing period of 30 days, and no fines for overdue books.
-    *   Librarian: Can manage the library, including adding, removing, or updating books, and adding or removing users.
+    *   Librarian: Can manage the library, including adding, removing, or updating books, and adding, removing or updating users.
+    * To prevent unauthorized access, the system will have a login system with a username and password.
 *   Book Management:
     *   Add new books to the library's inventory.
     *   Remove books from the library's inventory.